 - Your child is more upset or cries more than usual.

-- Your child has a fever (high body temperature).
+- Your child has a fever.

-- You have questions or concerns about your child's procedure, medicine, or care.
+- You have questions or concerns about your child's condition or care.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.